tylerbuchea/simple-effects-as-data-react-redux-starter/README.md

 low so it is easy to see how everything connects.
 This should be a good jumping off point for someone creating their first EAD/React/Redux app.
 Enjoy! :)

+You can also check out this CodeSandbox with the project already running https://codesandbox.io/s/github/tylerbuchea/simple-effects-as-data-react-redux-starter

 ## Setup

 ```bash